evanbliu/speech-api/explainers/on-device-speech-recognition.md

 - **"on-device-preferred"**: Use on-device speech recognition if available.
 If not, fall back to cloud-based speech recognition.
 - **"on-device-only"**: Only use on-device speech recognition.
 If it's unavailable, throw an error.
-- **"cloud-only"**: Only use cloud-based speech recognition, bypassing on-device options entirely.

 #### Example Usage
 ```javascript